Stalker (DC Comics)

 Stalker is a fictional antihero and swords and sorcery character published by DC Comics.
 The character, created by Paul Levitz and Steve Ditko, debuted in Stalker #1 (June/July 1975).
 The art in all four issues of Stalker was handled by the team of Ditko (pencils) and Wally Wood (inks).

+An original incarnation of the Stalker appears in Batman Beyond, voiced by Carl Lumbly.

 Publication history

 The Stalker title lasted four issues (July 1975 to Jan.
 1976) before it was cancelled by DC.

-When discussing the creation of the character, Levitz recalled, "Carmine had literally had stuck his head in and said", “Joe, I need two more sword and sorcery books.
-One’s coming out in January, you’re two months late on it, and one’s out in February, you’re only one month late on it.”
-"I may be getting the months wrong but I think that’s about what it was."
-He walks out and I say, “I could write one, you know.
-I like sword and sorcery, I can try that, Joe.”
-And Joe said, “All right, come in with something tomorrow.”
-"I went home and I channeled my best Michael Moorcock and came up with Stalker".
-"He handed it to Ditko, who needed work.
-And I’m just… amazed."
+When discussing the creation of the character, Levitz recalled: "Carmine had literally had stuck his head in and said, 'Joe, I need two more sword and sorcery books.
+One's coming out in January, you're two months late on it, and one's out in February, you're only one month late on it'.
+'I may be getting the months wrong but I think that's about what it was'.
+He walks out and I say, 'I could write one, you know.
+I like sword and sorcery, I can try that, Joe'.
+And Joe said, 'All right, come in with something tomorrow'.
+I went home and I channeled my best Michael Moorcock and came up with Stalker.
+He handed it to Ditko, who needed work.
+And I'm just… amazed".